 *Before completing an application for approval of a new private career school,

 In brief, private career schools offer career training to adults.
 PCS are also variously known as trade or technical schools or occupational training schools.
 The legal definition of a private career school in Maryland is a privately owned and operated institution of postsecondary education, other than an institution of higher education, that furnishes or offers to furnish programs, whether requiring a payment or a fee, for the purpose of training, retraining, or upgrading individuals for gainful employment as skilled or semiskilled workers or technicians in recognized occupations or in new and emerging occupations.
 (See Approved PCS for information about currently approved schools.)

-To determine whether Commission approval is required for your education or training to be offered in Maryland, complete and submit this questionnaire and program description form according to the instructions: Private Career School Training Questionnaire (MS Word Document Form) and Private Career School Training Program Description Form (MS Word Document Form).
+To determine whether Commission approval is required for your education or training to be offered in Maryland, complete and submit a Training Provider Questionnaire.

 Please be aware that the application procedure to become approved to operate a private career school in Maryland and to operate a successful business venture requires resources, planning, and commitment.
 For those not experienced with starting a business or a school, developing a comprehensive, written business plan before completing the application is recommended.
 The Small Business Administration provides a number of useful resources such as the Small Business Readiness Assessment Tool to help you determine if you are ready to start a small business.

 Sometimes applicants are so focused on the requirements of the application that they fail to think through the actual demands of running the school.
 Keep in mind that a successful school has strong plans for student record keeping including tracking students’ grades and daily attendance, placement, managing personnel including making sure that classes always have qualified instructors in place, and having a sound financial plan to start a school when expenses are high and income is not yet established.